carbon-design-system/carbon-preprocess-svelte/README.md

 ### `OptimizeCssPlugin`

-For Webpack and [Rspack](https://rspack.rs) users, `OptimizeCssPlugin` is a drop-in replacement for `optimizeCss`.
-The plugin API is identical to that of `optimizeCss`.
-Similarly, the plugin only runs in production mode.
-The same `OptimizeCssPlugin` instance works unchanged with both bundlers since Rspack implements webpack's plugin API.
+`OptimizeCssPlugin` is a drop-in replacement for `optimizeCss`, for Webpack and [Rspack](https://rspack.rs) users.
+Same API, same production-only behavior.
+One instance works unchanged on both bundlers since Rspack implements webpack's plugin API.

 This code is abridged; see [examples/webpack](examples/webpack), [examples/webpack@svelte-5](examples/webpack@svelte-5), or [examples/rspack](examples/rspack) for a full set-up.